deanna-stover/coursesCNU/2021/idst270fall2021.md

 Readings should be done *before* class.
 This schedule is subject to change (thanks, COVID).

+Content Warning: some of the readings (especially the games) deal with sensitive topics.
+If you have serious concerns about your ability to read/play something, please talk to me.

 {% include schedule.html %}

 ## Finals Week